gbif/ssg-example/content/en.md

 ## Why
 The first ever website was static.
 Then came along dynamic sites.
 Now static is back in vogue.
 [Why Static Website Generators Are The Next Big Thing](http://www.smashingmagazine.com/2015/11/modern-static-website-generators-next-big-thing/).

+Unlike cites that use a content management system like Drupal, Joomla, Sitecore etc to handle the content, this site is generated from text files.

+Each text file becomes a page on the site.
+And the site structure is decided by the folder structure.
+This is many ways make it robust and simple to understand - for both developers and content editors.